outdoorbits/little-backup-box/README.md

 	<li>If you couldn't activate ssh in the previous step, just add an empty (text-)file "ssh" to the new boot-partition to enable ssh.</li>
 	<li>Do not change any more settings (language!).</li>
 	<li>Make sure that your Raspberry Pi is connected to the internet.</li>
+	<li>login to your Raspberry Pi.
+If you are using ssh, there is a report about problems using WINSCP.
+While WINSCP itself uses putty, it's reported to work with native putty.</li>
 	<li>
 		Run the following command on the Raspberry Pi:<br>
 		<code>curl -sSL https://raw.githubusercontent.com/outdoorbits/little-backup-box/main/install-little-backup-box.sh | bash  2> install-error.log</code><br>